JJWallis/single-price-grid/README.md

 </p>
 ```

-I used this project to practice using different semantic elements where appropriate.
-These tags provide extra semantic meaning to screen readers for visually impaired users, so it's important we consider that when writing out our markup.
+I used this project to practice using different semantic elements where appropriate, providing additional context to screen readers for visually impaired users.
+It's important we consider accessibility when writing out our markup, as writing semantic HTML is one of the best ways we can adhere to the set guidlines for doing so.

 ```css
 .join {